kahojyun/Bosing/README.md

 ## Usage

-Examples can be found in `examples`.
+Examples can be found in `python/examples`.

 ```python
 import matplotlib.pyplot as plt